Motion of extended fluid bodies in the Newtonian limit of $f(R)$ gravity: Summary and discussions

 \section{Summary and discussions~}

 In this paper, the inter-body dynamics of an isolated self-gravitating system comprising $N$ extended fluid bodies are studied in the Newtonian limit of $f(R)$ gravity.
-In order to make research results applicable to a wide range of many-body systems, we consider the system subject to two assumptions: 1) Each body is composed of a perfect fluid, and no matter is being ejected or accreted by the body.
-2) Each body maintains approximate hydrostatic equilibrium and its typical size is far less than the typical separation between bodies.
+In order to make research results applicable to a wide range of many-body systems, we consider the system subject to two assumptions: 1) Each body is composed of a perfect fluid, and maintains approximate hydrostatic equilibrium; 2) No matter is being ejected or accreted by any body, and their typical sizes are far less than the typical separation between them.
 The two assumptions explicitly indicate that the inter-body and intra-body dynamics of the system are largely decoupled from each other so that the motions of the bodies are independent of the details of their internal states.
 This enables us to describe motions of the bodies using a set of coarse-grained variables characterizing each body as a whole, such as mass, center-of-mass position, spin angular momentum, and multipole moment.
 In this work, we successfully establish this coarse-grained description of the inter-body dynamics for the system.